Dynamic duo: Brady, Gronk lead Bucs past Falcons 30-17 - NewsBreak

 Dynamic duo: Brady, Gronk lead Bucs past Falcons 30-17

-ATLANTA — (AP) — Tom Brady and Rob Gronkowski teamed up for more history Sunday.
+ATLANTA — Tom Brady and Rob Gronkowski teamed up for more history Sunday.

 Rarely have two guys had such a connection.